varnish/Varnish-Book/README.rst

 	   Might require deleting the file first.
 Fetches varnish-parameters from varnishd (as found in your PATH) and updates the util/param.rst with the correct macros.

-   ``make sourceupdate``
-	   Does both the util/param.rst-thing and flowchartupdate.

 Updating the training material
 ------------------------------